 - 1/2 teaspoon smoked paprika

-- Cook over medium low heat until everything is heated and the carrots are tender (if they weren't from the roasting), about 15 minutes.
+- Cook over medium low heat until everything is heated and the carrots are tender (if they weren't from the roasting), about 20 minutes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.